 There seems to be little doubt that this crisis will permanently change the way people work as well as they way they go to school.
 What if half of the workforce permanently works from home?
 And what if half of schools are permanently conducted online?

 This new normal will surely have a ripple effect — maybe more like a tidal wave — on all the individuals, families and businesses forced to adjust.
+For example, as a therapist I now offer California online therapy and California online counseling in addition to working in my office.

 At the heart of all these changes are the new challenges we’re all facing.
 How do we care for ourselves and our families while working and schooling at home and not panic during this unprecedented outbreak?